 Chances are, you might already have some of these herbs and spices in your kitchen!
 I like to keep them stocked for easy access whenever I need them.

-- Cayenne pepper should also be used to taste.
+Cayenne pepper should also be used to taste.
 Our seasoning mixture is mildly spicy; if you want it hotter, you can add more cayenne pepper to taste.
+Substitute cayenne pepper with red chili flakes or red pepper flakes (to taste) if you like.

 How to make a dry rub for country-style pork ribs?

-- Gather all the spices and measure them in a medium bowl.
+Gather all the spices and measure them in a medium bowl.

-- Whisk or stir to combine them thoroughly, ensuring there are no clumps or pockets of individual spices.
+Whisk or stir to combine them thoroughly, ensuring there are no clumps or pockets of individual spices.

-- Transfer to an airtight container.
+Transfer to an airtight container.

-You will need about ⅓ of it for rubbing 2 lbs/ 1 kg of country-style pork ribs.
+The country-style ribs dry rub recipe makes about ยพ cup/ 3.5 oz/ 100 g of seasoning.
+You will need about โ of it for rubbing 2 lbs/ 1 kg of country-style pork ribs.

-When stored properly in a sealed container, it can last even for one year.
+When stored properly in a sealed container, it can last for even one year.
 However, for the best flavor, I recommend using it within 4 to 6 months.

 Over time, the potency of the spices may diminish, and the flavors might weaken.
 Check periodically the aroma and taste of the dry rub to ensure it is still flavorful and hasn't gone stale.